Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: -dimensional AdS black holes spacetime surrounded by an anisotropic quintessence field

-in which $d$ is the spacetime dimension, $\tilde{\Lambda}=\Lambda/\kappa$ and $T_{\mu\nu}$ is the EMT for surrounding quintessence field and $T$ is its trace.
-Here and henceforth we consider $\psi=\kappa\lambda$.
-The EMT $T_{\mu\nu}$ in $d$-dimensional spactime \cite{Chen:2008ra, Ghosh:2017cuq} of the surrounding quintessence field is given as
+in which $d$ is the spacetime dimension, $\tilde{\Lambda}=\Lambda/\kappa$ and $T_{\mu\nu}$ is the EMT for surrounding quintessence field with $T$ being its trace.
+Here and henceforth, we consider $\kappa\lambda=\psi$.
+The EMT $T_{\mu\nu}$ in $d$-dimensional spacetime for the surrounding quintessence field is expressed as follows \cite{Chen:2008ra, Ghosh:2017cuq},